 In chapter 2, we set out a series of shell companies with suspicious transactions through AUB, and examined the ways the companies are linked to each other.
 Now, we set out an example showing how some of those companies appear to be linked to an associate of Maxim Bakiyev.
-Because of the usuThough Global Witness cannot verify this, it appears that al problems in identifying the real beneficial owners of companies, we cannot verify these links; this would require investigation by the authorities.
+Because of the usual problems in identifying the real beneficial owners of companies, we cannot verify these links; this would require investigation by the authorities.